Why don’t we just do exactly what we feel like doing when we feel like doing it?

 This handout can be useful for both adults and older children and teens.
 It describes some of the main strategies and skills you can implement to keep your emotions under control.

-It covers four main strategies:
+The handout covers four main strategies:

-- Opposite Action: doing the opposite of what you feel like doing.
+- Opposite Action: doing the opposite of what you feel like doing

-- Check the Facts: looking back over your experiences to learn the facts of what happened, like the event that triggered a reaction, any interpretations or assumptions made, and whether the response matched the intensity of the situation.
+- Check the Facts: looking back over your experiences to learn the facts of what happened, like the event that triggered a reaction, any interpretations or assumptions made, and whether the response matched the intensity of the situation

 - P.L.E.A.S.E.: this acronym stands for treat physical illness (PL), eat healthy (E), avoid mood-altering drugs (A), sleep well (S), and exercise (E).
-All of these behaviors will help you maintain control of your emotions.
+All of these behaviors will help you maintain control of your emotions

-- Paying Attention to Positive Events: keeping your focus on the positive aspects of an experience instead of the negative; try engaging in a positive activity and keeping yourself open to the good things.
+- Paying Attention to Positive Events: keeping your focus on the positive aspects of an experience instead of the negative; try engaging in a positive activity and keeping yourself open to the good things

 You can download this handout here.